 The Home Comfort treatment begins with an initial assessment made in the home to determine the cost-effectiveness and feasibility of various weatherization measures.
-During the assessment, customers are educated on ways to reduce their energy use, are provided with basic health and safety information, and low-cost energy saving measures such as low-flow devices, programmable and wifi-enabled thermostats, and water heater tank turn-downs may be installed.
+During the assessment, customers are educated on ways to reduce their energy use, are provided with basic health and safety information, and low-cost energy saving measures such as low-flow devices, programmable thermostats, and water heater tank turn-downs may be installed.
 If health and safety issues like mold, asbestos, roof leaks or pests exist and cannot be corrected cost-effectively by the CSP, the home's treatment ends with these low-cost measures.
-If the house is suitable for weatherization treatments, which may include:
+If the house is suitable for weatherization treatment, the CSP may return to the home for comprehensive weatherization treatments, which may include: